-The whistle blows and again you're breezing along over billowy Texas plains-long, slow hills that reach out as far as you can see.
-Big cities welcome you.
-San Antonio, home of Davy Crockett's Alamo, Mission de la Concepcion and her venerable sister missions.
-And Houston, biggest city in Texas, with the popular resort of Galveston to the south.
+The whistle blows and again you're breezing along over billowy Texas plains-long, slow hills that reach out as far as vou can see.
+Big, modern cities welcome vou: San Antonio, home of Davy Crockett's Alamo, Mission de la Concepcion and her venerable sister missions, Houston, biggest city in Texas, with the popular resort of Galveston to the south, Beaumont, the oil city.
 Then . . . the deep South.
 Even the train whistle seems muted as you whirl past heavy groves of poplar and oak and calm, quiet bayous.
 White homes gleam through the trees, fields of cotton, rice, and sugarcane roll by . . . over the Mississippi on the New Orleans Public Belt Railroad Bridge and into New Orleans.